 - Swimming: Sunset Beach on the east side of the lake is a great place for swimming.
 There's also a swimming beach on the southwest side of the lake near the marina.

-- Fishing: Though it does not rank as one of the state's best fishing lakes, Lake Murray is a very good spot for bass, particularly smallmouth.
+- Fishing: Although it does not rank as one of the state's best fishing lakes, Lake Murray is a very good spot for bass, particularly smallmouth.
 There is a fishing dock at Martin's Landing, and the lake has a number of small coves perfect for fishing from a boat.
 If you wish to use bait, you might just have to make a trip.
 The marina has worms, frozen shad, and chicken livers, but for minnows, go north to the Lake Country Store or Paul's Place toward Ardmore.
-Both are about a five to ten-minute drive.
+Both are about a five- to 10-minute drive.

 - Boating: Most of the recreation areas have boat ramps.
 The marina, located on the southwest part of the lake, gives you a chance to fuel up and has pontoon boats for rent.

 - Water Sports and Rentals: Just up the street from the Lake Murray Lodge is a rental area for sailboats, personal watercrafts, fishing boats, and water sports accessories such as skis and tubes.
 If you're not looking for the speed of a jet ski or boat, how about a canoe, kayak, stand-up paddleboard, or paddleboat?

 - If you have a group, get the Big Kahuna or the two-deck Island Cruiser.
 Both have jet ski, water slide, and BBQ grill.
 They're available for either a half day or a whole day, and security deposit is required, of course.
 The Big Kahuna can accommodate as many as 25.